-I am an Economist in the African Department of the International Monetary Fund and an adjunct lecturer in the Department of Economics at the University of Maryland, College Park.
+I am a Senior Economist in the African Department of the International Monetary Fund.
 My research interests are macroeconomics with a focus on energy, commodities, and natural resources as well as growth and development.
-In my position in the African Department, I serve as lead economist in the Burkina Faso team.
-Burkina Faso is one of the most challenging IMF loan program countries.
-Before joining the African Department, I worked in the Commodities Unit of the Fund's Research Department, where I also contributed to a one-off mission to Guinea.
+I currently serve as a Senior Economist on the South Africa team.
+Before, I was a Senior economist on the Burkina Faso team.
+From 2021 to 2024, I worked in the Commodities Unit of the Fund's Research Department, where I co-led a World Economic Outlook Chapter and contributed to a one-off mission to Guinea among others.
 I worked for the Federal Reserve Bank of Dallas from 2014 to 2021.
-I hold Masters degrees from Sciences Po Paris and Free University Berlin, and a PhD in economics from the University of Bonn, Germany.
+I hold master's level degrees from Sciences Po Paris and Free University Berlin, and a PhD in economics from the University of Bonn, Germany.

 News:

-I am among the Top 9 percent most cited economists based on the RePEC ranking for the last 10 years.
+I have made it into the Top 8 percent most cited economists based on the RePEC ranking for the last 10 years.

 Disclaimer: The views on this webpage do not represent the views of the International Monetary Fund, its Executive Board or Management.